 WTTW – a taxpayer supported PBS station – is sponsoring a gubernatorial debate on Thursday, October 28, on its program Chicago Tonight program.
 Like other sponsors, it has only invited the Democratic and Republican candidates.
 Unlike the others, though, WTTW is using our tax dollars to promote the two candidates who have already spent millions of dollars attacking each other on television!

 WTTW may change its mind if it hears from enough people, especially viewers and supporters.
 If you haven’t called WTTW yet, NOW is the time!
 Call 773-583-5000.
-You can also email them at firstname.lastname@example.org.
-Tell WTTW that it needs to DO THE RIGHT THING and invite Rich Whitney to its Chicago Tonight debate.
-Read the rest of this entry »
+You can also email them at email@example.com.
+Tell WTTW that it needs to DO THE RIGHT THING and invite Rich Whitney to its Chicago Tonight debate. read more »

 Minnesota Green Party candidate for State Representative District 59B Dan Craigie was interviewed by MN Daily, the University of Minnesota newspaper, about pressing issues facing MN state government.
 The Green Party has had a measure of success in Minneapolis, having elected candidates to the city council and park and recreation board, as well as helping to enact instant runoff voting.
 Craigie hopes to become the first Green elected to MN’s state legislature.